edgamat/edgamat.github.io/_posts/2021/03/2021-03-21-Software-Development-Echo-Chamber.md

 Source: [https://www.youtube.com/watch?v=yv-nivu_dOI](https://www.youtube.com/watch?v=yv-nivu_dOI)

-Being in an echo chamber can sometimes mean that you have lost your ignorance.
+Being in an echo chamber can sometimes mean that you have not lost your ignorance.
 What I mean by that is you do not realize you are ignorant of other ideas.
 [Phillip Armour wrote a great article][article] describing that he called the "The Five Orders of Ignorance".
 It is the second one that holds true more that any of the others:

 > **2nd Order Ignorance - Lack of Awareness** i.e. I don’t know that I don’t know something.